druglogics/synergy-tutorial/docs/index.md

 # Visualize Prediction Performance {-}

-In this section we try to assess the quality of drabme's synergy predictions.
+In this section we assess the quality of drabme's synergy predictions by plotting ROC and PR curves.

 ## Observed synergies for CASCADE 1.0 {-}